 We are proud to be recognised as a national fair trade network by the WFTO (World Fair Trade Organisation).
 As members of WFTO, we adhere to their Ten Principles of Fair Trade and work to support their aims.
 In a nutshell, their principles seek to create opportunities for disadvantaged producers by means of fair trade practices and accountability.
 This entails payment of a fair wage, no child or forced labour, gender equity, lack of discrimination, good working conditions, and respect for the environment.
 BAFTS is proud to be a member of WFTO (Europe) and WFTO (International).
 A few of our members are also WFTO members, but all our members must annually show transparency in their supply chains by referencing these 10 principles.

-We hold our annual BAFTS’ week in the third week of September, where we encourage our members to get active and promote BAFTS and fair trade.
-Our Annual Conference and AGM are held in late May, and the venue changes from year to year, in order that as many of our members as possible have the opportunity to attend.
+We hold our annual BAFTS’ week the week leading up to our Annual Conference in May (from World Fair Trade Day on 14th May 2016) where we encourage our members to get active and promote BAFTS and fair trade.
+Our Annual Conference and AGM are in late May, and the venue changes from year to year, in order that as many of our members as possible have the opportunity to attend.
 Members are also encouraged to organise informal Regional meetings throughout the year.
 Our member organisation is bound by a Code of Conduct and Compliance Procedure which every member signs up to when their application is approved by us.
 This Code ensures that the principle of fairness also extends between our members.

 Many BAFTS members have links with Fairtrade Towns campaigns as well as Fairtrade Nation campaigns in Wales and Scotland.
 From shop owners to online retailers to wholesalers, all our members share a passion – to support, promote and engage with fair trade.